johnreilly/github-fogbugz/README.markdown

 GitHub + Fogbugz
 ===

-This is a simple sinatra application that has two responsibilities:
+This is a simple sinatra application that has three responsibilities:

 * Receive and parse the JSON commit info from GitHub's post-receive hooks and send it to FogBugz
-* Act as a "gateway" for viewing multiple SCM repositories in FogBugz.
+* Act as a "gateway" for viewing multiple SCM repositories in FogBugz
+* Edit case history per the commit message's instructions.

 To Install and Run:
 ---